-Join Andy Schwanbeck for an in-depth discussion in this video Choosing the right research tools, part of Foundations of Design Research.
+Join Andy Schwanbeck for an in-depth discussion in this video Choosing the right research tools, part of Learning Design Research.

 - In the previous chapter, we discussed a variety of research methods.
 We looked at how research methods differ and in what context they work best.
 Research methods rely upon a variety of tools for collecting data and in this chapter, we're gonna focus on those tools.
 But before we begin, I'd like to suggest that you review two documents in our Exercise Files, the Glossary, to review our terminology and definitions and the Design Methods Chart.
 This will help to explain how all of the research methods we've talked about work together and where research tools fit into the mix.

 You should know there are many different research tools out there for you to use and there are entire books that exist with no other purpose than to introduce you to the many different tools that are out there.
 Some are great and some can be confusing.
 Since we spend a lot of time putting these books to use, we decided to provide a list of our absolute favorites for you.
 These are the books that we find easy to use and work with and also particularly helpful in the content they deliver.
 You can find this list and more in our Resources section.
 Throughout this chapter, we'll share a basic set of tools that we find valuable in almost any project.

 Understanding how to choose the right tools can be a difficult task, even for an experienced researcher.
 Let's look at an example and consider how we might pick the right tools to get what we're looking for.
 We want to find out how many people in your local town use public transportation on their way to work and why they choose to.
 Okay, let's break this down further and consider some key words in the statement.
 First, how many.
 What this tells us is that we're looking for a measurable result.
 This is Quantitative Research.
 How many people use public transportation tells us another important point.